jaredzhenderson/jaredzhenderson.github.io/hobbies.md

 *Advocating for internet privacy*

 Internet privacy -- the ability to browse and speak with anonymity (if we so choose), without having your personal data tracked and stored -- is a big passion of mine.
-I support and donate to the [Electronic Fronteir Foundation](https://eff.org) to try and build a free, open, and anonymous internet.
+In my ideal world, internet privacy wouldn't be something you have to try and maintain; it would be the default online experience.
+I support and donate to the [Electronic Fronteir Foundation](https://eff.org) to try to build a free, open, and anonymous internet.
 I'm also working on a project, *Why We Need Privacy*, which I hope will serve as an accessible philosophical defense of internet privacy.